maxplanck-ie/snakepipes/docs/content/setting_up.rst

  * ``module load slurm &&`` - could be omitted
  * ``resources.partition`` - set to your slurm partition
- * ``conda-prefix`` - set to your preferred location where snakePipes environments should be stored
+ * ``conda-prefix`` - set to your preferred location where snakePipes environments should be stored.
+You can set this value by running `snakePipes config --condaEnvDir` and providing the respective path.
  * ``resources`` - make sure default resources make sense for your infrastructure
  * ``ccancel.sh`` - refers to the ccancel.sh file inside the profile directory and contains instructions on how to kill submitted jobs (on failure / interruption of snakemake).
 The module command could be omitted here as before